radiokit/depot-docs/docs/source/index.rst

 Welcome to RadioKit Depot's documentation!
 ===========================================

-RadioKit Depot is a flexible cloud space designed for broadcasting and podcasting.
+RadioKit Depot is like a tailored version of Dropbox for Radio-oriented purposes.
-Its main goal is to provide integration between radio systems, but its flexibility allows to use it for various purposes.
+It allows you to automate multiple routine activities, transfer files between different systems and allows remote access to your journalist's content from whatever place with the internet.

 Contents